jjsantanna/covid19_in_nl/index.md

-The goal of this Website is to vizualize the information provided by RIVM on COVID-19 cases in the Netherlands.
-We wrote a crawler for retrieving the information from [https://www.rivm.nl/en/news/current-information-about-novel-coronavirus-covid-19](https://www.rivm.nl/en/news/current-information-about-novel-coronavirus-covid-19) and [https://www.rivm.nl/en/coronavirus-map-netherlands-per-municipality](https://www.rivm.nl/en/coronavirus-map-netherlands-per-municipality).
-Although RIVM is managing to keep the population aware about the COVID-19 cases, it is lacking to provide a graphical evolution of the cases. *This Website is updated every day around 14:30.*

-We also created a group and a bot on Telegram that sends an update every hour with information.
+The goal of this Website is to vizualize the information provided by the National Institute for Public Health and the Environment ([RIVM](https://www.rivm.nl/nieuws/actuele-informatie-over-coronavirus)) on COVID-19 cases in the Netherlands.
+Although RIVM is keeping the population aware about the cases, there is no graphical visualization of it.
+This is my contribution to the society. **This Website is updated every day around 15:00.** We also created a group and a bot on Telegram that sends an update every hour with information.
 Feel free to join it by clicking [HERE!](https://t.me/joinchat/A8Zq6xTAB8lyg6iZo6_YNA)

 ### COVID-19 patients per day in the Netherlands